 The resistors must be mounted on the FREQUENCY switch (S101).
-An unused position (between the 50-Hz and 10-kHz positions) is provided for this purpose.
+An unused position (between the 50-c and 10-kc positions) is provided for this purpose.
 Before installing the resistors on S101, remove the jumper between contacts 101F and 201F.
 The contacts 101F, 201F, and 301F may be reached from the bottom of the instrument.
-See Figure 5-la for switch details.
-All twelve switch positions are used on the Type 1311-AU.
-These are shown in Figure 5-lb.
+See Figure 5-1 for switch details.